 7. Pour batter into pan (over sliced oranges)

-8. Place in oven for 45 minutes or until center of cake is firm
+8. Place in oven for 45 minutes or until center of cake is firm (this will depend on altitude and can vary oven to oven)

 MAY I PLEASE ASK A FAVOR?